benkiefer/open/README.md

 ##Open

 A tiny version of Mac's open for Windows.
-[Download It](https://github.com/benkiefer/open/releases/tag/0.0.1), put it on your path, and you're good to go.
+[Download](https://github.com/benkiefer/open/releases/tag/0.0.1) it, put it on your path, and you're good to go.

 ###Usage